 Fishing at the Head of Multnomah Channel

-A favorite fishing spot on the Willamette river is just below the St. Johns Bridge at the head of Multnomah Channel, this is where migrating springers tend to stack up on their journey to the promise land.
-In this area you’ll want to runs your gear at a depth is 18 to 25 feet.
-The fish hug the bottom through the area of the river so you should stick to an area maybe a half mile above or half mile below the channel, also slightly into the channel.
+A favorite fishing spot on the Willamette River is just below the St. Johns Bridge at the head of Multnomah Channel, this is where migrating springers tend to stack up on their journey to the promise land.
+In this area you’ll want to run your gear at a depth is 18 to 25 feet.
+The fish hug the bottom through the area of the river so you should stick to an area maybe a half mile above or half a mile below the channel, also slightly into the channel.

 At times, the fish in the lower river will bite better in the deeper areas, such as the shipping lanes.
 At those times, it’s recommended to fish where the river bottom is 50 to 80 feet deep in areas upstream from the channel toward the St. Johns Bridge.
 You can also fish water almost that deep in the Willamette below the channel, towards the Columbia, especially on the Sauvie Island side where the bottom is often 40 to 60 feet deep.
 This area is also a popular area for Northwest sturgeon fishing guides to target catch and release sturgeon and on some occasions the state will open the area to keeper sturgeon fishing.

 In both of these deeper areas, anglers generally have the most success fishing in mid-range depths, at 20 to 30 feet deep.

 The preferred bait for fishing the lower Willamette is and always will be herring.
 Cut plug is probably the most common but whole bait work as well.
 Some anglers swear by cut plug and refuse to fish anything else, while others prefer whole baits, which are quicker to rig.
 On certain days salmon may prefer one over the other, a good way to determine which is best in the area of the Willamette your fishing, rig a couple rods with both.
 This will allow you to gauge what the salmon want that day.
 Green label is the most popular herring size in the spring, although larger baits are fine for making cut-plugs.